Source: Electronic Platform for Adult Learning in Europe

 Digital learning materials often fail to embed the learning content in communicative scenarios.
 There are many vocabulary apps on the market that offer exercises in which the learner matches words and images, and others with grammar exercises in gap-fill format, but the language in these apps is rarely offered in context.
 If the aim of the application is not only to support learners in processing the material taught in class, but also to enable largely self-directed learning, something important is missing – reference to the communicative challenges of everyday and working life.

-A study commissioned by the BAMF(link is external) (German National Bureau on Migration and Refugees) on the linguistic needs of people with German as their second language in companies shows that companies place greater value on functioning communication processes than on the correct use of the language.
+A study commissioned by the BAMF (German National Bureau on Migration and Refugees) on the linguistic needs of people with German as their second language in companies shows that companies place greater value on functioning communication processes than on the correct use of the language.
 Learning offers therefore need to develop and strengthen not only linguistic knowledge, but also the competence to successfully use the language.
 To do so, they have to show communication in the context of real scenarios.

 Varied exercises maintain motivation